Sun Conference: History

 The conference was created in March 1990 as the Florida Intercollegiate Athletic Conference (FIAC), and renamed to the Florida Sun Conference in 1992.
 Charter members consisted of Embry–Riddle Aeronautical University, Flagler College, Florida Memorial University, Nova University of Advanced Technology (now Nova Southeastern University), Palm Beach Atlantic University, Saint Thomas University, Warner Southern College (now Warner University) and Webber International University.

 The league later grew to nine members with the addition of Northwood University in 1994 (now Keiser University).
 Between 2002 and 2006, Nova Southeastern (2002), Palm Beach Atlantic (2003) and Flagler (2006) moved to NCAA Division II.
-But the league was able to recruit new members as Savannah College of Art and Design joined in 2004, followed by Edward Waters College in 2006.
+But the league was able to recruit new members as Savannah College of Art and Design joined in 2004, followed by Edward Waters College (now a university) in 2006.
 It adopted its current name in August 2008 to reflect its expansion to institutions outside of Florida.
-With the addition of the University of South Carolina at Beaufort in 2008, Johnson & Wales University, Southeastern University and Ave Maria University in 2009, and Thomas University of Georgia in 2012, years, along with Edward Waters’ move to the Gulf Coast Athletic Conference after the 2009–10 season, the league membership stood at 12 schools as of the 2012–13 season.
+With the addition of the University of South Carolina at Beaufort in 2008, the Florida campus of Johnson & Wales University at North Miami, Southeastern University and Ave Maria University in 2009, and Thomas University of Georgia in 2012, along with Edward Waters' move to the Gulf Coast Athletic Conference after the 2009–10 season, the league membership stood at 12 schools as of the 2012–13 season.

 In 2014, Point University and former member Edward Waters College joined the conference for football only.
 Starting with the 2016 season, all six football members moved to the Mid-South Conference for that sport.
 Charter member Embry–Riddle Aeronautical University departed the conference on June 30, 2015 and joined the Sunshine State Conference (D-II).
 In 2017, the College of Coastal Georgia joined the Sun Conference, with the conference again standing at a total of 12 members.
 In 2018, Sun Conference member Keiser added football but Edward Waters left the Mid-South football league.
 In 2019, Saint Thomas also added football and Florida Memorial re-added the sport after more than 60 years, bringing the number of members participating in football to 8.

-On June 25, 2020, Johnson & Wales announced it would close down its North Miami campus at the end of the 2020-21 school year, and on July 28, Johnson & Wales North Miami discontinued all sports.
+On June 25, 2020, Johnson & Wales announced it would close down its North Miami campus at the end of the 2020–21 school year, and on July 28, Johnson & Wales North Miami discontinued all sports.

-On April 14, 2021, South Carolina–Beaufort reported its invitation to join the Division II Peach Belt Conference in 2022 after applying for membership in, and pending acceptance into, the NCAA.
+On April 14, 2021, USCB Beaufort reported its invitation to join the Division II Peach Belt Conference in 2022 after applying for membership in, and pending acceptance into, the NCAA.
 The conference published on December 22 its reinstatement of football for the 2022 season, having grown to seven schools, with Thomas initiating football to become the eighth football member.
 By July 15, 2022, USCB was already accepted into the Continental Athletic Conference, formerly the Association of Independent Institutions, only for the first of its three-year NCAA provisional membership but with a Peach Belt schedule as part of the Sand Sharks' dual NAIA-NCAA membership.